Trek the Tian Shan Mountains of Kyrgyzstan

 What is the food like?

-Traditional Kyrgyz food revolves around meat and various dairy products.
+Traditional Kyrgyz food revolves around bread, meat and various dairy products.
 The preparation techniques and major ingredients have been strongly influenced by the nation's ancient, nomadic way of life, so many of the cooking techniques are conducive to the long-term preservation of food.
 If you get the chance, be sure to join in with the cooking and learn more about the local specialities.

-During the trek, breakfast will comprise of porridge, eggs, soups and sausages.
+During the trek, breakfast will consist of porridge, eggs, soups and sausages.
 Lunch will likely be a packed lunch of a sandwich and various other local treats, such as dried fruits and nuts.
 Dinner will always be hot and usually a combination of stews, noodle dishes and soups.

 What is the accommodation like?